 New customers are very welcome to come and view the kennels from Mondays to Saturdays.
 This is a good time to chat to you and show off our great boarding kennels.
 Vacated kennels are cleaned and stand empty until our next guest arrives that evening.
 Other morning opportunities include, brushing and fussing dogs, cleaning walkways, windows, dusting kennels and washing any bedding that has become 'doggie'.

-Dogs on 3 or 4 walks a day have their lunchtime walk with lunchtime feed if needed.
+Dogs have their lunchtime walk with lunchtime feed, if needed.

 Most dogs at home sleep at this time of the day, so all of the boarding kennel yard is left quiet leaving dogs to snooze, giving us time to catch up with other jobs outside the yard i.e. a spot of gardening etc.